MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 #### 7.1.2 Cloud Functions

-Create single-purpose functions that respond to events without a server of runtime
+Create single-purpose functions that respond to events without a server of runtime:

 - Image processing - user uploads an image, you process it and save it
 - Write code in JavaScript, execute in node.js environment